-Servant to Lucy the pug, wrangler of Bunny the crazy EP, mom to one human child, wife to a wonderful hubby, and entertained by a tank full of fishies.
+Christine Honorary Pug Parent.
+Wrangler of Bunny the crazy EP and Maverick the soon to be huge black Labrador.
+Mom to one human child, wife to a wonderful hubby, and entertained by a couple of fishies.

 Thanks for that!
 I’ve managed to teach him sit and drop it and tbh he seems like a very intelligent little pug.
 The issue is I can’t really find any good treats in the UK and he doesn’t seem too motivated by them.
 The biscuits he can’t really seem to chew just yet and he just has a snif and then leaves them.
 I ordered some special small liver treats from

 Amazon they are very small so should be easier for him to eat and for me to use .